kaloyan-marinov/examples-concurrent-programming/README.md

 # Introduction

-In the context of computer programming, one may draw a distinction between these categories of programming:
+In the context of computer programming, the resource in [1] draws a distinction between these categories of programming:

 (A) <u>sequential programming</u>